ICESAT-2HackWeek/GroundingLine-Greenland/README.md

     G-->H;
 ```

+> [!NOTE]
-In addition, participants are welcome to explore beyond the above mentioned grounding line detection methods.
+> In addition, participants are welcome to explore beyond the above mentioned grounding line detection methods.
 Here are three examples.

 **Example 1**: use ATL03 instead of ATL06 to explore the glacier gemetry near the ice-ocean boundary.
 One can also play with different data filtering methods to find ice surface and test if it's a better dataset for finding grounding zone, an example flowchart can be: